-The first task given to reInteractive was migrate the AgenciesHQ site from Rails Machine, to their new provider, Engine Yard's AppCloud service.
+The first task given to reinteractive was to migrate the AgenciesHQ site from Rails Machine, to their new provider, Engine Yard's AppCloud service.
 The existing server had custom deploy scripts, used the Sphinx full text search engine, SSL front end, background processing of indexes, a PostgreSQL database as well as a lot of end users, all very interested in zero downtime.

-Due to our migration checklist, as well as several dry runs, the actual deployment went very smoothly and AgenciesHQ was up and running on their new servers without incident.
+Thanks to our migration checklist, as well as several dry runs, the actual deployment went very smoothly and AgenciesHQ was up and running on their new servers without incident.

 Rails 3 Upgrade

-With the application now deployed, AgenciesHQ had reInteractive perform two new upgrades, bringing their app up to Rails 3 and also migrating from Ruby 1.8.7 to 1.9.2.
+With the application now deployed, AgenciesHQ had reinteractive perform two new upgrades, bringing their app up to Rails 3 and also migrating from Ruby 1.8.7 to 1.9.2.

 Ruby 1.9.2 Upgrade